JeremiManaluYT/unshell/README.md

 <details>
 <summary>Simple Script Compiler (SSC)</summary>
-It works almost the same as SHC but this one uses C++ and shell reads from file descriptor `3`.
-It is visible via `fd` number 3 on the process.
+Similar to SHC but uses C++.
+The shell script is read from file descriptor `3`, which can be accessed via `fd`.
 </details>

 <details>